XuanrZhang/miREC/README.md

 	./miREC.sh -f ./Data/simulated_data/mix_data/simumD1.fq -s 15 -e 20 -t 26 -u -o Correct.fastq(correct substitution errors only, with threshold_value 5 and k_value from 10 to 12, with 26 threads; Setting output file name as Correct.fastq)

 	# test user's datasets (user_input.fq)
-	./miREC.sh -f user_input.fq -t 5 -s 8 -e 20 -t 26 (correct substitution and indel errors, with threshold_value 5 and k_value from 8 to 20,with 26 threads)
+	./miREC.sh -f user_input.fq -s 8 -e 20 -t 26 (correct substitution and indel errors, with threshold_value 5 and k_value from 8 to 20,with 26 threads)
-	./miREC.sh -f user_input.fq -t 5 -s 8 -e 20 -u  -t 26 (correct substitution errors only, with threshold_value 5 and k_value from 8 to 20,with 26 threads)
+	./miREC.sh -f user_input.fq -s 8 -e 20 -u  -t 26 (correct substitution errors only, with threshold_value 5 and k_value from 8 to 20,with 26 threads)

 ## Data format